Simplicial Convolutional Filters: Simplicial convolutional filters

-The linearity of the simplicial filter states that the simplicial filter output of a linear combination of input simplicial signals equals the linear combination of the outputs to each signal.
 The shift-invariance implies that applying a lower or upper Hodge Laplacian to the simplicial output is equivalent to applying them to the input signal prior to filtering.
-Consequently, it holds that $\bbH_1 \bbH_1' \bbf = \bbH_1' \bbH_1 \bbf$ for two filters $\bbH_1$ and $\bbH_1'$.
+Consequently, it holds that $\bbH_1 \bbH_1' \bbf = \bbH_1' \bbH_1 \bbf$ for any two filters $\bbH_1$ and $\bbH_1'$.

-\textbf{Equivariances.} In an SC, the labeling and the reference orientation of the simplices should not affect the filter output.
+\textbf{Equivariance.} In an SC, the labeling and the reference orientation of the simplices should not affect the filter output.
 We show that this is indeed the case.
-We can model the simplex relabeling of simplices by a set of permutation matrices
+We can model the simplex relabeling of simplices by a set of permutation matrices {\cite{roddenberry2021principled}}